MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 ---
 author: walrusmcd
 title: Integrate a model into your app
-description: Learn how to use the Windows ML APIs in your Windows applications. ms.author: paulm ms.date: 07/23/2018 ms.topic: article
+description: Learn how to use Windows ML to integrate trained machine learning models into your Windows applications. ms.author: paulm ms.date: 07/23/2018 ms.topic: article